Evolution of coherence and non-classicality under global environmental interaction: Introduction

 The main objective of the theory of open quantum systems is to develop a comprehensive description of various kind of interactions of the system with its ambient environment and their effect on the dynamics of the system of interest \cite{breuer,weiss}.
 Any realistic quantum system is bound to get affected by its environment and therefore the dynamical features of open quantum systems are particularly important from the practical perspective.
 Due to the advent of quantum technologies such as quantum communication \cite{teleport,comm1,comm2}, quantum cryptography \cite{nelson, crypto}, there has been an upsurge of interest in the application of several techniques of open quantum systems.
 Markovian dynamics of open systems have been extensively studied and implemented successfully in a wide variety of problems \cite{breuer, gp, sgad, qw, wigner, tomo}. \\

 However, due to impressive developments in the experimentation with quantum systems and their control \cite{control}, it has been realized that open quantum systems do not generally behave within the domain of Markovian dynamics \cite{sg, qbm}.
-Particularly for the case of systems constituting more than one interacting systems, where the interactions between the parties may be comparable to the interaction strength of the coupling to the bath, it is natural for the dynamics to deviate from Markovian behavior \cite{fleming}.
-A number of measures of this deviation from Markovianity have been proposed recently, where ``Non-Markovianity" is recognized as the departure from monotonic behavior of certain measures under strictly Markovian dynamics \cite{wolf,breuer2,laine,rivas,raja,breuer3}.
+Particularly for the case of systems constituting more than one interacting sub-systems, where the interactions between the parties may be comparable to the interaction strength of the coupling to the bath, it is natural for the dynamics to deviate from Markovian behavior \cite{fleming}.
+Effects of non-Markovian structured environment on quantum coherence and correlation has been theoretically and experimentally studied \cite{franco1,franco2,franco3,franco4,franco5}.
+A number of measures of deviation from Markovianity have been proposed recently, where ``Non-Markovianity" is recognized as the departure from monotonic behavior of certain measures under strictly Markovian dynamics \cite{wolf,breuer2,laine,rivas,raja,breuer3,s1,s2,s3}.
 Generally, a quantitative measure, which shows monotonic behavior under Markovian dynamics is addressed and departure from that monotonicity is taken to be a signature of non-Markovianity.
 For example, we can consider the dynamics of entanglement in an open system scenario.
 Since local trace preserving completely positive maps do not increase the amount of entanglement, evidently it can be surmised that the entanglement with an ancillary system decays monotonically within Markovian regime.
 Thus, for example, in Ref. \cite{rivas} the dynamics of entanglement was used as a signature to identify the non-Markovian characteristics of a system-environment interaction. \\